 Dealing with debt is supposed to be a simple and straightforward matter.
-However, this becomes complicated if you are compelled to pay for something, especially if that comes with the full backing of the law.
+However, this becomes complicated if the law is already involved.
 Things like a County Court Judgement, a Default, and Bankruptcy have their own implications and consequences.
-As such, dealing with either of these three properly requires that you be able to tell one apart from the other.

 More often than not, you will be notified of your default through a letter which will include details such as:

 If you do find a way to pay your dues within the time period, then no further action will be taken against you.
-If you do fail to comply, the lender is entitled under law to take several actions:
+The lender is also entitled to initiate some actions if you do insist on not paying.
+This will include:

-This action is one of several that a lender can take against you if you fail to comply with the default notice.
-In here, you will be sent another notice, this time from the county court, informing you that you owe someone a considerable amount and, by virtue of this debt, are compelled to attend to your obligations.
+Here, you will be sent another notice informing you that you owe someone a considerable amount.
+By virtue of the debt, you are compelled to attend to your obligations.

 Normally, a CCJ will come in two forms.
 The first is by installment.
 In here, you are required to pay the full amount in increments over a long period of time.
 This usually occurs if the amount is quite large and this is your first encounter with a CCJ proceeding.

 The other is the forthwith judgement.
-Basically, in this judgement, you would have to pay the full amount immediately.
-This usually occurs when the amount is considerable but not that large to make full payment impossible or if you are a repeat offender.
+In here, you would have to pay the full amount immediately.

 If you still show no sign of complying with the order even with a CCJ attached against you, the lender can ask the court to have you settle your debt in three ways.

-Unlike other actions wherein they are initiated by the lender, this action is initiated by you.
-When you declare bankruptcy, you are officially stating that you no longer have the means to pay for your debts and your creditors are no longer entitled to take any action to compel you to pay up.
+Unlike the other actions, this one is initiated by the debtor.
+By declaring bankruptcy, you are officially stating that you no longer have the means to pay off your debts.
+Also, your creditors are no longer entitled to take any action to compel you to pay up.

 When you declare yourself bankrupt, be prepared for a massive downsizing in your home and business.
 For starters, every usable asset listed as part of your property will be seized and auctioned off.
-This will include vehicles, machines, luxury items, and even unused property.
 The proceeds will then be used to pay for all of your debts.

 Although declaring bankruptcy is one way of releasing yourself from your financial obligations, you cannot use this to simply escape the wrath of your lenders.
-If it can be determined that your declaration of insolvency was initiated to prevent your lenders from taking actions against you, you will be charged with insolvency fraud.
+If you are doing this just to flee from your debts, you will be committing fraud.

 As a crime, fraud carries with itself both civil and criminal liabilities.
 In other words, not only will you still have to pay for the principal amount, you are going to pay for damages as well.
 Serving time in prison is also not out of the question.

 Either of these three, a CCJ, a default, and a bankruptcy, will have serious consequences on your credit score.
-As a matter of fact, these will remain in your record for the good part of a decade, leaving you to deal with the worst effects they could bring on your history as a credit holder.
+As a matter of fact, these will remain in your record for the good part of a decade.
+This means that you will have to deal with the worst effects they could bring on your history as a credit holder.

 Properly and promptly tackling these issues, then, can determine whether you can go through these instances with your financial credibility intact.